medmedchiheb/extjs-demo/README.md

   `ext-gen app -i`

-  ` ext-gen app -i

-Sencha ExtGen v6.7.0 Community Edition - The Ext JS code generator
+`Sencha ExtGen v6.7.0 Community Edition - The Ext JS code generator

 ? would you like to see the defaults for package.json?
 Yes Defaults for Ext JS app: